cloudflare/cloudflare-docs/content/r2/buckets/event-notifications.md

 - Queues [per-queue message throughput](/queues/platform/limits/) is currently 400 messages per second.
 If your workload produces more than 400 notifications per second, messages may be dropped.
 - For a given bucket, only one event notification rule can be created per Queue.
 - Each bucket can have up to 5 event notification rules.
-- Deletes that occur as a result of object lifecycle policies will not trigger this event.
+- Deletes that occur as a result of object lifecycle policies will not trigger an event notification.